DevAnupShourya/mynx/README.md

 ## Tech Stack 🧠

-Chirp - Where Voices Unite is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) to ensure a modern and efficient web application.
+Mynx  is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) to ensure a modern and efficient web application.
 - **Backend**
     - Node.js
     - Express